-The height of the defensive walls was about 4,5 meters, and the thickness from 1,5 in the top part to over 2 meters in the ground level.
-The ground floor part was made of field stone, while the upper parts were made of gothic brick.
+The height of the defensive walls was from 5 to 6 meters, and the thickness from 1.4-1.5 meters in the upper part to over 2 meters in the ground part.
+The ground part was made of erratic stones laid in equal layers, while the upper parts were made of gothic bricks.
 Originally, the culmination of the walls was a battlement and a wooden porch intended for defenders from the town side.
 In the fifteenth century, the walls were raised and equipped with loop holes.
 The old battlements were walled up then, and new ones were created above.

 Up to now, the defensive walls have been preserved on a significant section of the perimeter of the old town, including two towers in the southern section and 4 towers in the northern section of the wall.
 In addition, you can admire the Głogów Tower from the mid-fourteenth century and the tower at the parish church, built in the end of the fifteenth century and transformed into a belfry.

 show belfry/fortified tower on map